BusterSR/BusterSR/README.md

-# Buster Senior
+# Joseph Cardona
-I like web development
+I like coding